-Drama ‘Menashe’ offers inside look into Borough Park Hasidic life
+Drama ‘Menashe’ takes you inside world of Borough Park Hasidim - amNewYork

 Some were humorous — Weinstein recounts an instance where an acquaintance of Menashe interrupted a shot to hand him a box to “bring to Monsey.”

 And some were more serious, such as many of those who showed up for auditions being pressured to not participate in the movie.
-Or the producers getting negative calls or loosing filming locations.
+Or the producers getting negative calls or losing filming locations.

 It was, Weinstein says, worth it in the end, because the movie humanizes its protagonist amid a milieu that can often seem foreboding and unfriendly.